- Search The Registry

 She began writing plays 1950 about strong women that "no one would be ashamed to play."
 She wrote five plays, and as a "demanding" director, she mentored young Black actors in New York.
 Her first play was her favorite.
 It was titled The Way Forward, premiered in 1950, and related to her childhood.
 She also performed in the piece, which relates to being blacklisted during the Red Scare of the 1950s due to her association with her friend Paul Robeson, who was also blacklisted.
 Even though censored, she set up several theater companies in Harlem.
 Her husband, Joe Jeannette, died in 1956.

-In the 1960s and 1970s she appeared in a number of Broadway theater productions.
-Among them were The Long Dream (1960), Nobody Loves an Albatross (1963), The Amen Corner (1965), The Skin of Our Teeth (1975) and Vieux Carré (1977).
+In the 1960s and 1970s, she appeared in several Broadway theater productions.
+Among them were The Long Dream (1960), Nobody Loves an Albatross (1963), The Amen Corner (1965), The Skin of Our Teeth (1975), and Vieux Carré (1977).
 In 1970 she appeared in the film Cotton Comes to Harlem, and in 1972 she appeared in the film Black Girl.
 Her film credits also include Shaft.
 In 1979, she founded the H.A.D.L.E.Y. players (Harlem Artist’s Development League Especially for You).
 She also acted into her 80s, retiring from directing at the age of 98.

 She was one of several prominent African American theater directors featured in the 13-minute documentary Drama Mamas: Black Women Theatre Directors In the Spotlight and Remembered, which was shown at the Reel Sisters of the Diaspora Film Festival in Brooklyn in March 2006.
 She turned 100 in 2014.
-Gertrude Hadley Jeannette died on April 4, 2018 at the age of 103 at her home in Harlem.
-She was survived by many nephews and nieces.
+Gertrude Hadley Jeannette died on April 4, 2018, at the age of 103, at her home in Harlem.
+Many nephews and nieces survived her.